Anu-49/Linux/README.md

 # Linux
-Linux is a free, open source, reliable, flexible, secure operating system.
++ Linux is a free, open source, reliable, flexible, secure operating system.
++ Created by Linus Torvalds.
 ## Methods to install Linux
 - WSL (Windows Subsystem for Linux): </br>
   + Go to SETTINGS.